Duniya Vijay

-B R Vijay Kumar, who is professionally known as Duniya Vijay and Duniya Viji, is an Indian actor who appears in Kannada films.
-He began his career playing small roles until he got his big break in Duniya (2007).
-He is noted for his performances in Chanda (2007), Junglee (2009), Johny Mera Naam Preethi Mera Kaam (2011) and Jayammana Maga (2013).
+B. R. Vijay Kumar, professionally known as Duniya Vijay and Duniya Viji, is an Indian actor and film director known for his work in Kannada films.
+As an actor, he began his career playing small roles until he got his big break in Duniya (2007) for which he won his first Filmfare Award for Best Actor.
+He is the recipient of two Filmfare Awards, one Karnataka State Film Award and SIIMA Award.

+He is noted for his performances in Chanda (2007), Junglee (2009), Johny Mera Naam Preethi Mera Kaam (2011), Jayammana Maga (2013), Maasthi Gudi (2017), Salaga (2021), and Bheema (2024).

 Career

 Vijay began his career in films with a role in Yograj Bhat's Ranga SSLC with Sudeep.
-He then appeared in Jogi, Shree and Ee Rajeev Gandhi Alla, and also accepted roles in television.
+He then appeared in Monalisa, Jogi, Shree and Ee Rajeev Gandhi Alla, and also accepted roles in television.

 The turning point in Vijay's career came with his friend Soori's directorial debut Duniya.
 Vijay was cast as a kind, naive village boy who falls into the hands of underworld goons who use him as a henchman.
 His acting won him positive reviews from critics.
 Vijay went on to win the State and Filmfare awards for his role in the film.

 In 2007, Vijay appeared in Yuga, Chanda and Geleya.
 Yuga is an action-oriented film that is similar to Duniya but it was not a box-office success.
 Vijay took a supporting role in Geleya when Prakash Rai suddenly left the film.

 In Chanda, which was directed by S. Narayan, who had supposedly agreed with Vijay to release the film six weeks after Yuga to avoid a clash.
 Narayan did not keep this promise, for which Vijay refused to dub for the film.
 The matter was settled with the Karnataka Film Chamber of Commerce (KFCC), which imposed a year-long ban on Vijay.
 After the intervention of KFCC elders, the ban was revoked and Vijay was eligible to work on other movies.
 Chanda was a commercial success at the box office, and especially at B&C centres.

 Vijay did a semi-art film Avva for Kavita Lankesh at the start of 2008.
 Vijay won accolades for a bravura performance, but the film did not do well.
 He was then seen in Sumana Kittur's Slum Bala towards the end of 2008, which also did average business.
 The consensus was that both films lacked action, which was Vijay's forte.